korngsamnang/fav-anime/README.md

    docker compose watch
     ```

+   This command will watch for changes in the frontend and backend folders and rebuild the Docker images and restart the
+   containers.

 ## Stopping the Application

 To stop the application and remove the containers, run the following command in the project root: